Dealing with Discrete Count Variables

 -- Steps to Running a Poisson Model

 -- Zero Truncated, Hurdle, Zero Inflated Poisson and Negative Binomial Models

-This workshop is suitable for graduate students and research professionals.
+This workshop is suitable for graduate students and research professionals in fields that use statistics.
 It’s for you if you:

 -- Have tried to do a Poisson or negative binomial regression before, but found it confusing or difficult

--- Have used linear regression or ANOVA and want to take your statistical skills to the next step
+-- Are comfortable running and interpreting linear regression or ANOVA and want to take your statistical skills to the next step

 -- Know you will need to implement a count model soon